thefiredragon/moonlight-nx/README.md

 # Moonlight-Switch
+## FORK FROM XITRIX and big thanks for his work
 Moonlight-Switch is a port of [Moonlight Game Streaming Project](https://github.com/moonlight-stream "Moonlight Game Streaming Project") for Nintendo Switch.

 Thanks a lot to [Rock88](https://github.com/rock88) and his [Moonlight-NX](https://github.com/rock88/moonlight-nx), lots of streaming code has been lend from it 👍.